wuziri/Shoes_ShoppingMall/README.md

 # Shoes_ShoppingMall
 This is MVC frame JavaWeb project.
-It's a online Shopping Mall about selling shoes.
+It's a Shopping mall about selling shoes online.